- 1 Top 10 Best Telescope for Astrophotography

 10. Meade Polaris 90 EQ Telescope

-The beginner telescope from Meade, the Polaris 90 EQ will open up the heavens for you to capture fantastic pictures.
+The beginner telescope from Meade, the Polaris 90 EQ will make it easier for you to capture fantastic pictures.
 The telescope has a 3.1-inch aperture and has a focal ratio of f/6.7 that is a medium speed.
-This is ideal for any novice Astrophotography.
+This is ideal for any beginner.
 The device has a stable design with a German Equatorial Mount.
 You get an outstanding view of the moon to get the best lunar shots.

 - Has a stable German Equatorial mount with slow motion controls that are perfect for Astrophotography